gopi7052/XAI-Toolbox/README.md

     ```

 ### 3. Usage Instructions
-To use the bulk Grad-CAM and LIME tool, run the following command in MATLAB:
+To use the bulk Grad-CAM and LIME function, run the following command in MATLAB:
 ```matlab
 bulk_gradCAM_LIME_UI;
 ```